nslogx/flutter_easyloading/README.md

 /// color of loading indicator, only used for [EasyLoadingStyle.custom].
 Color indicatorColor;

+/// progress color of loading, only used for [EasyLoadingStyle.custom].
+Color progressColor;

 /// background color of loading, only used for [EasyLoadingStyle.custom].
 Color backgroundColor;